-After the coffee has cooled sufficiently take some coffee into the spoon and slurp the coffee strongly to aspirate it over the entire tongue.
+After the coffee has cooled sufficiently take some coffee into a spoon and slurp the coffee strongly to aspirate it over the entire tongue.
+As you slurp, pay attention to your mouth, tongue, nose and concentrate on what you are tasting, feeling, and smelling.
+Cupping involves all your senses.
 It is important to aspirate strongly since you are trying to cover the entire tongue evenly.
-Aspirating strongly will also causes tiny droplet of coffee to be distributed into the throat and into the nasal passage where the nose can Most of the flavor observed in a coffee is a result of aromatic compounds present in the coffee.
+Aspirating strongly will also causes tiny droplet of coffee to be distributed into the throat and into the nasal passage, most likely enhancing the perceived flavor and aroma.
+Most of the flavor observed in a coffee is a result of aromatic compounds present in the coffee.
 This effect can be demonstrated by plugging your nose while drinking coffee.
-While the nasal passage is blocked the coffee will likely taste similar to instant coffee due to its lack of aroma.
 When the nasal passage is opened a full rainbow of flavors will immediately become evident.

-If you are cupping more than a couple cups of coffee, it is advisable to spit out the coffee after evaluation.
-When cupping several coffees it is possible to have too much caffeine, which can adversely alter your cupping ability.
+If you are cupping more than a couple types of coffee, it is advisable to spit out the coffee after evaluation.
+When cupping several coffees, it is possible to have too much caffeine, which can adversely alter your cupping ability.

 The key to cupping is practice and humility.
-The best cuppers I know are modest and always eager to learn more.
-I have served on cupping juries with some of the best in the world and we do not always agree.
+The best cuppers we know are modest and always eager to learn more.
+We have served on cupping juries with some of the best in the world and we do not always agree.
 The beauty is that we agree to disagree while respecting and trying to identify the characteristics that other people find.

 Do not be intimidated by people that try to impress you with some abstract description of a coffee.
 This is more of a romantic tribute to a coffee rather than a reality.
 Cupping should be fun and interesting, but not a contest of who is more articulate.
 On the other hand, your description should be more substantial than a reiteration of a textbook definition of a coffee.